utopia-foss/dantro/doc/data_io/data_mngr.rst

 In the following, some advanced examples for specific load configurations are shown.
 These illustrate the various ways in which data can be loaded into the data tree.
-While most examples use only a single data entry, these can be readily combined into a common load configuration.
+While most examples use only one single data entry, these can be readily combined into a common load configuration.

 The basic setup for all the examples is as follows: